Expert Guide on How to Keep Birds Away from Your Home & Garden

 Birds are part of our natural environment and are often welcome.
 Unfortunately, they can also become a problem in our homes, businesses, and outdoor spaces.

 One of the main problems with birds is the droppings they leave.
-More than just unsightly, they can damage property and cause diseases.
+More than just unsightly, they can damage property and, where they build up, carry bacteria.
 Plus, birds can make a lot of noise, especially if they live on your property.

 Birds don't mean any harm; they just don't know any better.
-And when it comes to getting rid of birds, it's important to practice methods that are both effective and humane.
+And when it comes to keeping birds away, it's important to use methods that are both effective and humane — and that stay within the law.
 You can solve your bird problem without harming the birds, so you can go back to enjoying your space and they can go back to enjoying theirs.

 Understanding Bird Behaviour